zeffii/NLP_class_notes/readme.md

 # Natural Language Processing #

 Annotations and personal elaborations on the Coursera material for the Natural Language Processing course.
 No affiliation and intended purely to assist my learning the subject.
+This Markup is best read in markdownpad from markdownpad.com

 **Language modeling** is about _**assigning probabilities to a sentence**_.